pustotnik/zenmake/docs/buildconf-taskparams.rst

         in one string then each such a path must be in quotes.

-        *YAML*: You can write a string without quotes (as a plain scalar) in many cases but there are some special symbols which can not be used at the beginning without quotes, for example ``*`` and ``?<space>``.
+        *YAML*: You can write a string without quotes (as a plain scalar) in many cases but there are some special symbols which cannot be used at the beginning without quotes, for example ``*`` and ``?<space>``.
         So a value like ``**/*.cpp`` must be always in qoutes (``'`` or ``"``).